sweets9/DailyNews/README.md

 The setup script will:
 - Install Node.js 22 and gemini-cli
 - Create the `dailynews` service user
-- Clone the repository (if not already cloned)
+- Clone/update the repository
-- Set up systemd timers for 7am and 10am runs
+- Set up crontab entries for 7am and 10am runs
 - Create the `.env` file from template

+**Note**: The setup script is idempotent - safe to run multiple times without breaking existing configuration.

 ## Cyber Security News